 - Randomly Assign: Students are randomly assigned to the number of groups you want to create.
 Choose how many groups to create in the Number of Groups menu.
-The system distributes students equally among the number of groups you create.
+Students are equally assigned among the number of groups you create.

 - Custom: You can create as many groups as you want, with any number of students in each group.
 You can also create new groups or remove groups based on how many you want for this discussion.
 The setting changes to Custom if you move students to different groups after they are grouped automatically or with random assign.

-- Reuse working groups: Want to reuse groups from a previous assignment or discussion?
-Choose an item name to apply those groupings to the new discussion.
+- Reuse working groups: Want to reuse groups from a previous discussion?
+Choose the discussion name to apply those groupings to the new assignment.

-You can move students between groups without affecting the previous item's groupings.
+You can move students between groups without affecting the previous discussion's groupings.
 The only groups that change are those contained in the current discussion.

 After you create a group discussion, you can easily view groups from your course content or discussions stream.
 Select the groups link under the discussion title to open the Assign Groups page.

-You can move a student from one group to another on the Create Groups page.
+You can move a student from one group to another on the Assign Groups page.
 Select the ellipsis icon next to a name to access these options:

 - Start a new group for this student.